northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority.md

 ### Checkpointing Example (GROMACS)

-For the example provided on our {ref}`checkpoint-jobs` page, you can specify the low priority partition along with a shared partition as
+For the example provided on our {ref}`checkpoint-jobs` page, you can specify the low priority partition along with a shared partition as:

 :::{code} bash
 #!/bin/bash